LeeSie0n/WhiteHat_School_2nd_Project_Akpago/README.md

-# README.md
+# Malicious Code Analysis and Detection using MITRE ATT&CK TTPs
+## Introduction
-GitHub, which stores files and presentation data(powerpoint) on malicious code analysis and machine learning-based malicious code detection using MITRE ATT&CK TTPs behavior analysis data (capa rule) conducted by the WhiteHat School team Akpago
+This repository contains files and presentation materials (PowerPoint) related to malicious code analysis and machine learning-based malicious code detection.
+The project leverages behavior analysis data (capa rules) based on MITRE ATT&CK TTPs and was conducted by the WhiteHat School team, Akpago.

+## Team Information
+This project was carried out by the WhiteHat School team, Akpago, under the supervision of the Korea Information Technology Research Institute.

+## Dataset Information
+The dataset used in this project is quite large and is hosted on Google Drive.
+You can access and download it using the link below:
+[Google Drive Link Here]

+If you encounter any issues while accessing the dataset, please reach out to sieon0712@cu.ac.kr for assistance.

+## Contact Information
+If you have any questions or inquiries, please feel free to contact us at sieon0712<dummy>@cu.ac.kr We will respond promptly.

+## Copyright Notice
-Please be informed that the copyright of this project belongs to the Korea Information Technology Research Institute and the Akpago team that carried out the project.
-If you would like to use the related code and dataset, please contact sieon0712@<hi>cu.ac.kr first for a quick response.
-Thank you.
+The copyright of this project belongs to the Korea Information Technology Research Institute and the Akpago team.

-&nbsp;

-++
-Since the data set is huge, I will attach the [Google Drive](https://drive.google.com/file/d/1NIEUCXPwBqT8Qf0tPrfyxiOBEYe_zwUj/view?usp=sharing) below.

-I think you can copy the link, access Google Drive, download the dataset, and use it.
-If you have any problems accessing the dataset, please reply to sieon0712@<hi>cu.ac.kr
+If you wish to use the code or dataset associated with this project, please contact us for approval.